stanford-rc/farmshare-docs/docs/software.md

 ### Installing packages

-After initializing micromamba, you can activate the base environment and install new packages, or create other environments.
+After initializing micromamba, you can activate the base environment with `micromamba activate` and install new packages with `micromamba install`:

 ``` shell